 If you’re considering launching an AR or VR startup, which ideas are the best ones to go for?
 Join us as we look at the best AR startups and the top VR startups to take you into the new year and beyond.
-So far, we’ve taken a look at lots of different AR and VR startup ideas that you can work on in 2022, from marketplaces to the Internet of Things.
+So far, we’ve taken a look at lots of different AR and VR startup ideas that you can work on this year, from marketplaces to the Internet of Things.
 Whatever technology interests you, we have the startup idea to match!

 We’ll also be listing ten of the best AR and VR startup ideas to give you some inspiration.
 From museums to doctors’ surgeries, read on to find out more.

 Virtual reality (VR) and augmented reality (AR) are technologies that enhance the world we live in, or alternatively, replace it entirely.